beepo-app/beepo-mobile/README.md

-# beepo
+# Beepo

-the professionally crafted User interface with a logically inspired user experience for Beepo Application designed in Flutter
+A professionally crafted User interface with a logically inspired user experience for Beepo Application designed in Flutter

 ## Getting Started